 GRANT - A contribution by a government or other organization to support a particular function.

-GROWTH RATE - The level at which expenditures and revenue are expected to increase annually.
+GROWTH RATE - The level at which expenditures and revenues are expected to increase annually.

-INFORMATION TECHNOLOGY (IT) - This expenditure category includes labor, data center, network, procurement and maintenance of hardware, software, and telephones.
+INFORMATION TECHNOLOGY (IT) - This expenditure category includes data center, network, procurement and maintenance of hardware, software, telephones, and associated labor.